 Some of the most common types of modifiers that we suggest as flash photography tips are light sharper through barn doors or snoots, bouncers, reflectors, diffusers from the softbox, and umbrella diffusers.

 Popular lighting setups

 Along with modifiers, the use of lighting setups is among the other great flash photography tips that you can use to really make your subject stand out.
 Few of the most popular and effective lighting setups are

-In the following lighting setup, two lights from the above and either side are focused on the subject in the center.
+In the following lighting setup, two lights from above and on either side are focused on the subject in the center.

 The subject is at an angle of 45 degrees with light forced from a height.
 The following setup creates a small loop of shadow around the nose, hence the name, loop lighting.

-It creates a small inverted triangle on the cheek of the subject, yet illuminating the subject with soft light.
+It creates a small inverted triangle on the cheek of the subject, yet illuminates the subject with soft light.